affrae/ghas-report-downloader/README.md

 bundle install
 ```

-- Place the `ghasrd.rb` script in your $PATH, make sure it is executable
+- Place the `ghasrd.rb` script in your $PATH, make sure it is executable.
 - Hop into the root directory of your repository and issue the `ghasrd.rb` command with appropriate options (detailed below).

 ### Filenames and `.gitignore`